-Strategy 10.02B(6): Land development processes will include a requirement for the include requirements for a subsurface geologic assessment of the project and a floral/faunal survey to identify the presence of protected species, by qualified professionals, with recommendations regarding the need for mitigation and protection measures.
+Strategy 10.02B(6): Land development processes will include a requirement for the areas above cave systems, the County shall request will include requirements for a subsurface geologic assessment of the project and a floral/faunal survey to identify the presence of protected species, by the appropriate state agencies to be used in development review.
+Floral and faunal surveys shall be conducted by appropriate state agencies and qualified scientists professionals, within subsurface geologic features with recommendations regarding the need for mitigation and protection measures.